techmakers/AIShellBrain/README.md

 1. The script prompts for user input.
 2. The input is sent to OpenAI's API to generate a shell command or provide information.
-3. If a command is generated, the user is asked for confirmation (unless `-y` is used).
+3. If a command is generated, the user is asked for confirmation (unless `--yy` is used).
 4. The command is executed, and the output is displayed.
 5. The process repeats until the user exits.